-&lt;sup>5 Subsection 1.5.2-4(5) defines genetically modified food to mean 'a \food produced using gene technology that
+Standard 1.5.2.

+Labelling Standard 1.1.1 requires that food for sale must comply with all relevant labelling requirements imposed by the Code for that food.
+Section 1.5.2-4 requires a food for sale that consists of, or has as an ingredient, a food that is a genetically modified food to be labelled as 'genetically modified'.
 A genetically modified food is a GM food that:

-- contains novel DNA or novel protein; or - is listed in subsections S26-3(2), (2A) and (3) (ie, regardless of the presence of novel DNA or novel protein in the foods).
+- contains novel DNA or novel protein; or - is listed in subsections S26-3(2), (2A) and (3) (i.e. regardless of the presence of novel DNA or novel protein in the foods).
 The foods listed in these subsections are considered to have an altered characteristic, such as an altered composition or nutritional profile, when compared to the existing counterpart food that is not produced using gene technology.

-Section 1.5.2-4 also provides that its labelling requirement does not apply if the genetically modified food:

-- has been highly refined (other than food that has an altered characteristic), where the effect of the refining process is to remove novel DNA or novel protein; - is a substance used as a processing aid or a food additive and no novel DNA or novel protein from the substance remains present in the food for sale; - is a flavouring substance present in the food in a concentration of no more than 1 g/kg (0.1%); or - is unintentionally present in the food in an amount of no more than 10 g/kg (or 1%) of each ingredient; or - is intended for immediate consumption and is prepared and sold from food premises and vending vehicles, including restaurants, take away outlets, caterers or selfcatering institutions.

-The labelling requirements imposed by section 1.5.2-4 apply to the following in accordance with Standard 1.2.1:

-- a food for retail sale.
+Section 1.5.2-4 also provides that its labelling requirements do not apply if the genetically modified food: - has been highly refined (other than food that has an altered characteristic), where the effect of the refining process is to remove novel DNA or novel protein; - is a substance used as a processing aid or a food additive and no novel DNA or novel protein from the substance remains present in the food for sale; - is a flavouring substance present in the food in a concentration of no more than 1 g/kg (0.1%); - is unintentionally present in the food in an amount of no more than 10 g/kg (or 1%) of each ingredient; or - is intended for immediate consumption and is prepared and sold from food premises and vending vehicles, including restaurants, take away outlets, caterers or self-catering institutions.
+The labelling requirements imposed by section 1.5.2-4 apply to the following in accordance with Standard 1.2.1: - a food for retail sale.
 In the case where a food for retail sale is not required by the Code to bear a label and is not in a package, subsections 1.2.1-9(2) and (3) require labelling information in section 1.5.2-4 to accompany the food or be displayed in connection with the display of the food; or - a food sold to a caterer.
-In the case where a food sold to a caterer is not required by the Code to bear a label, section 1.2.1-13 and paragraph 1.2.1-15(f) require information in section 1.5.2-4 to be provided to the caterer with the food.

-1.4 Reasons for accepting application

-The application was accepted for assessment because:
+In the case where a food sold to a caterer is not required by the Code to bear a label, section 1.2.1-13 and paragraph 1.2.1-15(f) require information in section 1.5.2-4 to be provided to the caterer with the food. &lt;sup>5 Subsection 1.5.2-4(5) defines genetically modified food to mean 'a \food produced using gene technology that a) contains novel DNA or novel protein; or b) is listed in Section S26-3 as subject to the condition that its labelling must comply with this section' (that being section 1.5.2-4).
+1.4 Reasons for accepting application The application was accepted for assessment because:

 - it complied with the procedural requirements under subsection 22(2) of the Food Standards Australia New Zealand Act 1991 (FSANZ Act) - it related to a matter that warranted the variation of a food regulatory measure - it was not so similar to a previous application for the variation of a food regulatory measure that it ought to be rejected.

-1.5 Procedure for assessment

-The application was assessed under the General Procedure.
+1.5 Procedure for assessment The application was assessed under the General Procedure.